SSI BENEFITS – WHAT YOU NEED TO KNOW

 WHAT IS YOUR MONTHLY SSI PAYMENT BASED ON?

 The SSA bases the first, second, and third monthly SSI amounts on your first month’s income.
 After that, they usually base your SSI payment amount on your income from two months before.
 For example, a woman living in Nevada gets a $600 SSDI payment and a $241 SSI payment.
 In June, she buys a lottery scratch card, wins $200, and reports that money to the Social Security office.
-That means in August, the SSA reduce her SSI payment to $110.
+That means in August, the SSA reduces her SSI payment to $110.
 In this example, her SSI payment will return to $241 in September.

 Your SSI payment may increase each year to keep up with the cost of living.
 These increases usually start with your January payment, which you should receive at the end of December each year.
 Learn how to check on the status of your application for benefits.